 Established patients can expect a shorter duration of examination.
 In addition, it is important to note that your eyes will be dilated for every visit.
 This allows our Retina Specialist to evaluate your retina for the best care we can provide.
 Dilation typically causes blurred vision and light sensitivity lasting a few hours.
 We provide disposable sunglasses for your convenience.
 However, you may consider having someone drive you for your departure if you're not comfortable driving with dilated eyes.

-Your first visit with us may last over 2 hours due to all the necessary services provided to establish your diagnosis (please plan your first visit accordingly).
+Your first visit with us may last over 2 hours due to all of the necessary services provided to establish your diagnosis (please plan your first visit accordingly).
 This will help us determine the health of your eye and provide treatment options.
-Rather than schedule multiple appointments in various settings, we strives to accomplish as much as possible at your first visit for your convenience.
+Rather than schedule multiple appointments in various settings, we strive to accomplish as much as possible at your first visit for your convenience.
 Subsequent visits are often significantly shorter.
 Please remember it is necessary to dilate your pupils to have a retinal evaluation.
 Because this may blur your vision for several hours, we prefer that you have someone who can transport you after the appointment.
 Dilation will also make you sensitive to light and sunglasses may make you more comfortable during your trip home.
 Disposable sunglasses are available for your convenience.